Dixith1196/THE-HUNT/Ravichander/README.md

 # My Tasks

 ## Attendance
-1. I have attended GDP in person class on 19th and 24th of this month where I came through the basic overview of the project.Its worth 200 points.
+1. I have attended GDP in person class on 19th and 24th of this month where I came through the basic overview of the project.
+Its worth 200 points.

 ## Half day 1
 ## Description